First-Order General-Relativistic Viscous Fluid Dynamics: A new theorem about linear stability

 The standard theories from Eckart and Landau-Lifshitz are unstable, as shown by Hiscock and Lindblom many years ago \cite{Hiscock_Lindblom_instability_1985}.
-This instability appears because such theories possess exponentially growing, hence \emph{unstable}, non-hydrodynamic modes\footnote{The frequency of a hydrodynamic mode, such as a sound wave, vanishes in a spatially uniform state.
-On the other hand, a non-hydrodynamic mode correspond to a collective excitation that possesses nonzero frequency even at zero wavenumber.}, which spoil linear stability around equilibrium even at vanishing wave number.
+This instability appears because such theories possess exponentially growing, hence \emph{unstable}, non-hydrodynamic modes, which spoil linear stability around equilibrium even at vanishing wave number.
+(The frequency of a hydrodynamic mode, such as a sound wave, vanishes in a spatially uniform state.
+On the other hand, a non-hydrodynamic mode correspond to a collective excitation that possesses nonzero frequency even at zero wavenumber.)
 For Landau-Lifshitz theory at zero chemical potential, this instability is only observed when considering a general equilibrium state with nonzero $\mathbf{v}$ \cite{Hiscock_Lindblom_instability_1985,Denicol:2008ha,Pu:2009fj}, while in the case of Eckart the instability already appears even when $\mathbf{v}=0$.
 The lack of causality in these approaches implies that it is not sufficient to investigate only the static $\mathbf{v}=0$ case in order to determine the stability properties of a general equilibrium state where $\mathbf{v}\neq 0$, even though such states are in principle connected via a simple Lorentz transformation.

 The necessity to investigate the stability properties of general equilibrium states where $\mathbf{v}\neq 0$ makes linear stability analyses of viscous hydrodynamic theories very complicated.
 Already in the local rest frame, finding whether the linear modes of the system are stable requires determining the sign of the imaginary part of the roots of a high order polynomial, which becomes a daunting task when $\mathbf{v}\neq 0$ (see \cite{Hoult:2020eho} and \cite{Brito:2020nou} for recent examples of how complicated a $\mathbf{v}\neq 0$ analysis can become in BDNK and MIS theory, respectively).